herraa1/msx-joyblue-v1/README.md

 Connect Bluetooth controllers to [MSX computers](https://www.msx.org/wiki/)

-> [!WARNING]
+> [!NOTE]
-> This is a work in progress project.
 >
-> An adapter based on PCB v1 Build1a has been successfully built and tested using the bluepad32 firmware (develop branch)!
+> An adapter based on PCB v1 Build1a has been successfully built and tested using the bluepad32 firmware!
 >
-> Adapter v1 Build2 has NOT yet been build!
+> Adapter v1 Build2b has NOT yet been build, although I may build it in the future.
 >
-> Adapter v1 Build3 has NOT yet been build!
+> The other builds will NOT be built, and are just left for reference.
 >
 > The proposed acrylic enclosure with the latest modifications has NOT yet been tested!
 Nearly there!
 >